AceOfSpades-JFK/MusicPlayer/README.md

 `name`: The name of the track.
 Idk what else to say

 `stream`: What streams are associated with the track.
 Each stream is located in `res://asset/music`.
-You can change this in `track.gd`.
+You can change this in `addons/music_player/script/track.gd`.

 ## MusicPlayer

 The music player node is how music can be played with only one line of code.

+**Properties**

+`bus: String`: The bus used by all the child `AudioStreamPlayer` nodes. `Music` is the default.

+`tracklist: Dictionary`: All of the tracks listed in tracklist.json.
+Each `TrackInfo` is accessible with a track's name.

 ### _ready()

 **Description:**

-Deserializes tracklist.json, parses every TrackInfo object, and puts each of them into a dictionary called `tracklist`, where every TrackInfo is accessable with the track's name.
+Deserializes tracklist.json, parses every TrackInfo object, and puts each of them into the `tracklist` dictionary.

 ### load_track()